cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/discovery.md

 In Discovery, the main goal is understanding who might need to use this service.
 One-on-one conversations with potential users are at the centre of this, to test and broaden our assumptions about what reporters need.
 Our goal was to determine if there was a need for a reporting service.
 We determined that yes, there is a need, but that victims of cybercrime expect help beyond reporting itself.

-Ultimately we know everyone's affected by cybercrime.
 Most victims don't identify themselves as victims of "cybercrime".
 They might use more specific terms like "identity theft" or "romance scam" or they might be most comfortable describing it.
 They do not use the same categories to describe a cybercrime event that law enforcement use.

+We observed phone calls at the CAFC, interviewed potential and actual victims of cybercrime and also collected accounts of witnessing and falling victim to cybercrime through a [story gathering tool](https://tell-us.cds-snc.ca).

+Ultimately we know everyone's affected by cybercrime.
 Since everyone is a potential victim, we focused on two groups:
   - 18-35 year olds, who are most likely to be victims of cybercrime
   - Over 55 year olds, who lose the most from cybercrime and fraud

 As we moved further, we shifted the focus from demographic groups and started organizing the audience by motivations.

-The closest existing service where people can report fraud is the Canadian Anti-Fraud Centre (CAFC).
-We observed phone calls at the CAFC, and also conducted interviews with potential and actual victims of cybercrime and collected accounts of witnessing and falling victim to cybercrime through a [story gathering tool](https://tell-us.cds-snc.ca).

-## What are the motivations of people who report?
+## What are the motivations of people who do report

 Our research suggested that people who report cybercrime fall into several "archetypes".
 Not all people fall into these categories and some fall into multiple, having mmore of these motivations.